-Accidents involving injury or illness must be reported on the Employee Report of Injury form (available from Human Resources and/or Employee Health) and distributed as indicated on the form.
+Accidents involving injury or illness must be reported on the Injury/Illness Report form (available from Human Resources and/or Employee Health) and distributed as indicated on the form.
 All other accidents and near accidents (injuries, fires, spills, explosions) shall be reported in writing to EHS as soon as possible after the occurrence.
 EHS will analyze accidents and "near misses" and provide recommendations to the employee and report as necessary to the proper authorities.